OCHOLA-EDDYPHIL/match_fixture_generator/README.md

     ```
 2. Run the executable:
     ```bash
-    ./main.exe
+    ./fixture_generator
     ```
 3. The program will display the list of teams and the generated fixtures in the console.
 It will also write the fixtures to a CSV file named `fixtures_output.csv`.

 ## Input File Format
-The input file `teams.csv` contains the list of teams with their town and stadium information.
+The input file `Teams.csv` contains the list of teams with their town and stadium information.
 Ensure the CSV file follows this format:
 ```csv
 Team Name,Local Town,Team Stadium
 Cklein Starts,Nairobi,Cklein Arena